IndustryEssentials/ymir/README.md

 The dataset consists of metadata and media files, and the metadata has the following characteristics:

-* It has a unique ID and the system has an initial default metadata status of null.
+* A unique ID and the system has an initial default metadata status of null.

-* It contains a list of resources, where each element points to an actual resource; Metadata doesn't actually hold resources, but only maintains this list of resources.
+* A list of resources, where each element points to an actual resource; Metadata doesn't actually hold resources, but only maintains this list of resources.

-* It has a number of keywords by which a user can search for a particular metadata status.
+* A number of keywords by which a user can search for a particular metadata status.

-* The user may create a new metadata branch and perform operations on the newly created branch.
+* Support users to create a new metadata branch and perform operations on the newly created branch.
 The operations on the new branch do not affect the status of the original metadata, and the original metadata is still traceable by the user.
 These operations include but are not limited to the following:

   (1) Adding resources
   (2) Adding or modifying annotations